Let’s face it.

 How to use Disney’s HEARD framework to communicate delivery delays and issues to your customers

 Customers are understandably disappointed and perhaps even frustrated when they get notified of a delay or issue with their delivery.
-They may have tight deadlines to meet or expectations to fulfil.
-Here, you need to give them the opportunity to tell their complete, uninterrupted story, whether be it through email, live chat support or on the phone.
+They may have tight deadlines to meet or expectations to fulfill.
+Here, you need to give them the opportunity to tell their complete, uninterrupted story, whether be it through email, live chat support, or on the phone.